nearmap/nmaipy/README.md

 ```
 You should now be able to access the notebook server at `localhost:8888` (get the token in the notebook logs).

+## Batch parcel rollup

-To run batches you can use docker-compose.
+To extract parcel rollup data for large batches you can use docker-compose.
 Update the variables in `docker-compose.yaml` and run:

 ```
 export NB_UID=$(id -u) && export NB_GID=$(id -g) && docker-compose build && docker-compose up --remove-orphans